Depression and Caregiving

 Other Organizations and Links

 Call 1-800-MEDICARE (1-800-633-4227) to request a copy of “Medicare and Your Mental Health Benefits.”

 National Institute of Mental Health

 Provides free information on depression and other mental illnesses in English and Spanish.

-Updated by Family Caregiver Alliance.
-Reviewed by Beth MacLeod, Licensed Clinical Social Worker (LCSW) in private practice specializing in care consultation and psychotherapy.
-Clinical supervisor for professionals in aging and those working with family caregivers.
-Funded by the California Department of Health Care Services. © 2002, 2008, 2016 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance and reviewed by Beth MacLeod, Licensed Clinical Social Worker (LCSW) in private practice specializing in care consultation and psychotherapy, clinical supervisor for professionals in aging and those working with family caregivers. © 2002, 2008, 2016 Family Caregiver Alliance.
 All rights reserved.